 The four types of advanced practice registered nurses:

 - nurse practitioners

 - clinical nurse specialists

 APRNs are registered nurses with advanced degrees who have passed national certification exams.
 Learn who APRNs are.

-Twenty-one states allow nurse practitioners to practice without restriction.
+Twenty-two states allow nurse practitioners to practice without restriction.
 See other states’ efforts to update their laws.

 Studies show that better laws mean more Americans enjoy greater access to high-quality health care at a lower cost:

 In 2012, the National Governors Association produced a paper supporting its premise that the best way “states could increase access to primary care for their residents is to consider easing their scope of practice restrictions.”

 A review of published literature over 18 years on care provided by APRNs shows “APRNs provide effective and high-quality patient care, have an important role in improving the quality of patient care in the United States.”